-22. SUBSEQUENT EVENT
+22. SUBSEQUENT EVENTS

-The University has returned to in person instruction with operational campus housing and dining services.
+The University returned to in person instruction with operational campus housing and dining services in Fall 2020.
 Should COVID-19 events occur that result in the University suspending in person instruction and campus operations, the economic impact on the University would be material.
-Management has been reviewing budget options to minimize the financial impact should this occur.
+Management continues to review budget options to minimize the financial impact should this occur.